wso2/docs-mi/en/docs/learn/examples/proxy-service-examples/securing-proxy-services.md

-# How to secure a proxy service
+# How to Secure a Proxy Service

 This sample demonstrates how to use WS-Security signing and encryption with proxy services through a WS policy.